pieaerts/pieaerts/_masterclasses/kenya.md

 ---
-title: Kenya Photographic Expedition - Jan 23 till Feb 5, 2022
+title: Kenya Photographic Expedition - October 22 - 31, 2022
 starting_date: 2019-03-08T00:00:00.000+00:00
 subtitle:
-introduction_html: "<h4>DUE TO THE RECENT CORONA VIRUS OUTBREAK THIS EXPEDITION WILL BE RESCHEDULED TO 2021.
-MORE INFORMATION WILL FOLLOW THROUGH MY SOCIAL CHANNELS.
-  STAY TUNED.&nbsp;</h4><p>&nbsp;</p><p>Join me on an adventure of a lifetime to the remote Ladakh region in Northen India to explore the high-altitude lifestyle of the Ladakhi people.</p><p>A unique opportunity to learn more about this beautiful culture and to expand your knowledge about photography.&nbsp;</p><p>Scroll down to read the full itinerary.&nbsp;</p>\n"
+introduction_html: "</p><p>Do you want to join me visiting two of my favourite places in all of Africa?
+Then this is your chance!</p><p>In October 2022 I will take a group of like-minded people with a deep passion for wild places to Amboseli as well as Masai Mara in Kenya.
+A once-in-a-lifetime itinerary focused on creating meaningful stories about the wild…&nbsp;</p><p>Scroll down to read the full itinerary.&nbsp;</p>\n"
 gallery_url: "/none/"
 subscribe_url: http://remotexpeditions.com/portfolio_page/ladakh-photography-expedition/
 subscribe_text: CLICK HERE FOR MORE INFORMATION AND TO SIGN UP FOR THE EXPEDITION